 Before I talk about how to reheat leftover pulled pork, there’s a crucial step that comes before the actual reheating, and that’s storing leftover pulled pork.

-If you’re cooking pulled pork in advance for an event, keep it whole and shred after reheating.
+If you’re cooking pulled pork in advance for an event, keep it whole and shred it after reheating.
 This will help your meat keep the moisture instead of being dried out.

 In case you want to pull the meat before you store it, make sure to do it while the meat is still hot.